ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 scheduler.add(metro, audioContext.currentTime);
 ```

-If you reload the page, you should now ear a very nice metronome at 60 BPM:
+If you reload the page, you should now hear a very nice metronome at 60 BPM:

 <audio controls loop :src="withBase('/static-assets/metronome-with-scheduler.m4a')" />